intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 Doing so is considered a bug (there is no protection against this).
-Upon a successful return from this function, preemption and local interrupts are enabled.
-This function will never sleep.
+Upon a successful return from this function, preemption and local interrupts are enabled on non-PREEMPT_RT kernels.
+This function will never sleep on a non-PREEMPT_RT kernel.

 ::